anastyer/Python-projects/README.md

-# Python-projects
+# My projects
-My projects on python3 which are made during education
+My projects on python3 which are made during education and notebooks from Kaggle competitions